 - On the left navigation pane, click Deployments, then click Custom Deployments to display the Custom Deployments page. - 2.
-Complete one of the following steps: - On the Custom Deployments page, click a custom deployment name to display the Custom Deployment Detail page for the selected item. - On the Custom Deployments page, click Choose Action > New to create a new custom deployment. - On the Custom Deployment Detail page, in the Custom Deployment Name field, type the name that you want to assign to this custom deployment. - 4.
+Complete one of the following steps: - On the Custom Deployments page, click a custom deployment name to display the Custom Deployment Detail page for the selected item. - On the Custom Deployments page, click Choose Action > New to create a new custom deployment. - 3.
+On the Custom Deployment Detail page, in the Custom Deployment Name field, type the name that you want to assign to this custom deployment. - 4.
 Click Architecture and select the target system architecture, as required. - 5.
 Optional.
 In the Notes field, type some additional information about this custom deployment. - 6.
-Optional: Configuration files only. - Next to Config XML, click Show, and review the file contents that appear.
-The contents of the file are read only. - b.
-To download the file, under the file contents, click Download XML File. - 7.
-Optional: Task files only. - NOTE: Read-only users do not have access to this field. - a.
-Next to Task XML, click Show, and review the file contents that appear.
-The contents of the file are read only.

-- b.
-To download the file, under the file contents, click Download XML File. - 8.
 Click Task Error Handling and indicate how you want to handle errors that are encountered during task execution.
 You can either Continue on Errors or Prompt on errors, as required.
-For more information, see Set task error handling option. - 9.
-Under Deploy Options, select any of following options, as required: - Force continue on errors: Select this option if you want to continue the capture and the upload process even if warnings and fatal errors occur. - Shutdown target device after last task: Select if you want to turn off the target device when the image is installed. - Hide Deployment from KBE: Select this option if you want to hide the custom deployment from the KACE Boot Environment (KBE). - NOTE: Custom deployments marked as hidden from KBE do not appear in the Deployment dropdown list on the Automated Deployment Detail page when creating a boot action. - Assign tasks to the custom deployment, as required.
-For more information, see Assign tasks to custom deployment. - 11.
-When you finish your edits, click Cancel to roll back the changes, or Save to apply the changes to the image.
+For more information, see Set task error handling option. - 7.
+Under Deploy Options, select any of following options, as required: - Force continue on errors: Select this option if you want to continue the capture and the upload process even if warnings and fatal errors occur. - Shutdown target device after last task: Select if you want to turn off the target device when the image is installed. - Hide Deployment from KBE: Select this option if you want to hide the custom deployment from the KACE Boot Environment (KBE). - NOTE: Custom deployments marked as hidden from KBE do not appear in the Deployment dropdown list on the Automated Deployment Detail page when creating a boot action. - 8.
+Assign tasks to the custom deployment, as required.
+For more information, see Assign tasks to custom deployment.